-Adrenal fatigue, also known as hypoadrenia, is a condition commonly ignored by doctors despite how real and debilitating its symptoms are.
+Adrenal issues, or adrenal fatigue, also known as hypoadrenia, is a condition commonly ignored by doctors despite how real and debilitating its symptoms are.
 Its causes are many, but adrenal fatigue is primarily the result of chronic emotional, physical and/or mental stressors.
 Symptoms of adrenal fatigue include:

 - Weight gain around the abdomen